Dale Cochoy

 portion of his business to “Yakimono no Kokoro”

-(Heart of Fired Things) as he felt a more fitting name was needed to express that part of the business.
+(Heart of Fired Things) as he felt a more fitting

-Convention display.
-The tree was a collected American Larch which was potted in a bonsai container
+collected American Larch which was potted in a

-that Dale made specifically for the
+bonsai container that Dale made specifically for

-Dale has twice entered photographs of
+Dale has twice entered photographs of a

-Photo Contest and each time had the
+personal tree in the World Bonsai Photo Contest and each time had the tree selected in the top 100

-He also specializes in the sales of
+He also specializes in the sales of many varieties of power wood carving tools for use in bonsai styling ,

-“Samurai” line of bonsai power wood
+and is the USA importer/distributor for the “Samurai” line of bonsai power wood carving tools.

 Dale is a founder of the Akron/Canton